Detecting the massive vector field with extreme mass-ratio inspirals: Conclusion

 \section{Conclusion}

 In this paper, we consider the vector charge and mass carried by the secondary object in the EMRI, where the waveform from the inspiral evolution including the extra dipole radiation can be regarded as the probe of detecting the ultralight vector field.
 We first solve the homogeneous Proca equation and the Regge-Wheeler equation with the ingoing and outgoing boundary conditions, and derive the source term of a point particle on the circular orbits for the Proca field, then derive the energy flux formulas of the Proca field at infinity and near the horizon.
 Using the independent homogeneous solutions and the source term, one can compute the energy fluxes for the Proca emission and the gravitational emission.
-We find that the Proca flux would increase as the mass of the vector field increases when the Proca mass is small, but decrease as the mass of the vector field increases when the Proca mass is large.
+We observe that the Proca flux exhibits a non-monotonic behavior with respect to the mass of the vector field.
+Specifically, the flux increases with the Proca mass in the regime of small vector field masses, whereas it decreases as the Proca mass continues to grow beyond a certain threshold.

-Under the framework of adiabatic approximation, we evolve the circular orbital parameters of point particle on the equatorial plane, then compute the EMRI waveform using the quadrupole approximation formula.
-Using the adiabatic EMRI waveforms, we can analyse the effect of the massive vector field on the EMRI waveforms by computing the dephasing and mismatch.
-Our results show that LISA can distinguish the EMRI waveforms for the Proca field with mass $\mu\sim7\times 10^{-4}$ from the massless vector field cases.
-Finally, we carry out the parameter estimation of EMRI source including the modification by the Proca field.
-According to the constraint computed by the FIM method, the measurement error of the Proca field mass can be controlled within the fraction of $\sim10^{-2} ~ (\Delta \mu_v\sim 1.33 \times 10^{-18}\rm eV)$ using the EMRI observation.
-The constraint on the Proca mass is anti-correlated with the masses $M,m$ of MBH and secondary body, and the correlation would be interesting to include the spin of MBH and the eccentric orbit in the future.
+Under the framework of adiabatic approximation, we evolve the circular orbital parameters of a point particle on the equatorial plane, then compute the EMRI waveform using the quadrupole approximation formula.
+Using the adiabatic EMRI waveforms, we can analyze the effect of the massive vector field on the EMRI waveforms by computing the dephasing and mismatch.
+Our results show that LISA can distinguish the EMRI waveforms for the Proca field with mass $\mu\sim 4\times 10^{-4}$ from the massless vector field cases.
+Finally, we carry out the parameter estimation of the EMRI source including the modification by the Proca field.
+According to the constraint computed by the FIM method, the measurement error of the Proca field mass can be controlled within the fraction of $\sim10^{-2}~(\sim 8.39\times 10^{-19} \rm eV)$ using the EMRI observation.
+The constraint on the Proca mass is anti-correlated with the masses $M, m_p$ of MBH and the secondary body, and the correlation would be interesting to include the spin of MBH and the eccentric orbit in the future.